Welcome

 24.83 EUR bis 28.54 EUR |

 A certificate about the validity of the name declaration can be ordered, which is recommended for future passport applications.
-The fee for the issuance is set by each Registrar’s Office individually and is normally 12.00 EUR each.
+The fee for the issuance is set by each Registrar’s Office individually.
+A certificate about the validity of the name declaration can be ordered, which is recommended for future passport applications.
+The fee for the issuance is set by each Registrar’s Office individually.

 How long will it take to process the name declaration?